 - Widely worshipped by Galatîs today.
 (After all, we are speaking of a new Gaulish custom.)

 An extensive treatise will not be necessary because usually when one comes to Galatîbessus (Gaulish Custom), it is because they have an interest in or experience with a Dêuos or Dêuâ (fem. form of Dêuos).
 Also, it should be known that the Dêuoi — Gaulish or otherwise, are not limited to things like “function”.
-Just as a person may be known for doing something, doesn’t mean that it’s all they know or are capable of doing, the same is the case for deities.
-It is important to remember this when mentioning Dêuoi.
+Just as a person may be known for doing something, doesn’t mean that it’s all they know or are capable of doing, the same is the case for Dêuoi.

 This does not mean comparative evidence cannot help illuminate and buttress the understanding of a Dêuos either.
 It can and often does.
 However, noting likenesses is not the same thing as saying two Dêuoi are literally the same.
 By respecting these distinctions, we can “play it safe”.
 If two names are in reference to the same being, no foul is committed.
 If they are not, proper respect has still been given.

-Here is a brief list of Dêuoi in Bessus Nouiogalation.
-With a little bit of background.
+Here is a brief list of Dêuoi in Bessus Nouiogalation, along with a little bit of background.
 Facts and gnosis included.
 Either from ourselves or what we have heard from our interactions with fellow Galatîs:

 Carnonos (Cernunnos) – Carnonos is suspected to be His Gaulish name, Cernunnos being a later form used in the Gallo-Roman era.
 Either way, most will know who you are talking about.
 The etymology isn’t certain, but is commonly thought to mean “Horned One”.